jimhigson/oboe.js/writing/main/6_Conclusion.md

 spent writing a basic version for legacy platforms would be better spend waiting for them to die.

-Nonetheless, in its current form Oboe may slow down the total time when working over the very fastest connections.

 For an imperative language coded in a functional style the compiler may not optimise as effectively as if a functional language was used.
 This is especially the case under a highly dynamic language in which everything, even the built-in constructs are mutable.
+Presenting a helpful API also means passing application callbacks eagerly evaluated parameters such as the the path and ancestor arrays which I anticipate will be predominantly ignored.
+Under a functional language these could be lazily evaluated without any extra effort.
-I think Javascript was a good choice of language given it is already well adopted and allows the targeting of server and client side with only minimal effort, giving a very large number of applications with the potential to adopt Oboe.
-However, there are obvious inefficiencies such as the the descent and ancestor arrays which are always created to be handed to application callbacks but that I anticipate will be predominantly ignored.
-The design of Oboe is very amicable to implementation under a functional language and it would be interesting to see the results.
+I think Javascript
+was a good choice of language, giving a very large number of client- and server-side applications that may potentially adopt the library.
+However, server-side Oboe would be very amicable to implementation using a purer functional language and it would be interesting to see the performance improvements.

 Status as a micro-library
 -------------------------